-The Company feels that in the past, exploration of this area was hindered because a large number of companies held small land packages.
+Exploration of this area was hindered because a large number of companies held small land packages.
 Over the years, Noble has been successful in assembling one of the largest land inventories in the vicinity of the Kidd Creek Mine.
 Noble is completing strategic Induced Polarization surveys within 2 km of the Kidd Creek open pit on the Fly Creek Rhyolite.
 The target of the program is rhyolite intercalated with ultramafic rocks on an anticlinal structure.
 It is postulated that these rhyolites are the same age as the Kidd Creek mineralized rhyolites.
 In a report from Bleeker, W. from 1999 (Bleeker, W., 1999.
 Structure, Stratigraphy, and Primary Setting of the Kidd Creek Volcanogenic Massive Sulfide Deposit: A Semiquantitative Reconstruction.
 Economic Geology Monograph 10, p.
-71-121), it was proposed proposed that faults that slice through the Kidd Creek mine fold have displaced the northern limb of the Kidd Creek Mine fold up to 2 km to the north and are interpreted to be time-stratigraphic equivalent.
+71-121), it was proposed that faults that slice through the Kidd Creek mine fold have displaced the northern limb of the Kidd Creek Mine fold up to 2 km to the north and are interpreted to be time-stratigraphic equivalent.

-In addition, the Fly Creek Rhyolite may be the faulted extension of the Chance Rhyolite where Texas Gulf previously intersected several drill holes containing lead, zinc and silver mineralization.
+The Fly Creek Rhyolite may be the faulted extension of the Chance Rhyolite where Texas Gulf previously in several drill holes intersected lead, zinc and silver mineralization.